-Dogs Are Dumb: Well we're not exactly sure what Skabb is, but he's a canine and is certainly quite stupid.
+Dogs Are Dumb: While we're not exactly sure what Skabb is, but he certainly looks like a canine and is certainly quite stupid.

 The King of the Apes and Malefor's 'right hand man'.
 He's the one that lead the assault on the Dragon Temple the night Spyro was born and who made off with Cynder's egg, as well as the Big Bad of the second game.
 He's a battle-hardened warrior and not to be taken lightly.

 The Dragon: To Malefor, serving as his commanding officer right up until his death.